gormrs/sbom-python/README.md

 `python -m unittest tests/test_sbom.py`

-else you can run the script on the example folder to see the output.
+Alternatively, you can test the script by running it on the 'example' folder included in the repository to see the output.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.